Protection of Interests in Enforcement Proceedings

 When the recoverer realizes that the debtor does not have money to pay the debt, and the bailiff has not yet foreclosed on the property, the recoverer may submit an application to the bailiff for foreclosure on other property of the debtor.
 The bailiff considers such an application within 10 days.

-If the debtor’s share in joint ownership has not been allocated, then the recoverer will need to file a claim with the court for the allocation of the debtor’s share in the common property in order to foreclose on it.
-It is necessary to apply to the court within a month from the date of receipt of the relevant notification from the bailiff, otherwise the bailiff will return the enforcement document.
+Where the debtor’s share in jointly owned property has not been separately allocated, the creditor must file a claim with the court for the allocation of the debtor’s share before enforcement against that property is possible.
+The claim must be filed within one month of receiving the relevant notification from the bailiff — failing which the bailiff will return the enforcement document to the creditor.

 Recovery at the Expense of Pledged Property